nested4/nested4/README.md

 Hi there, I'm a Software Development Engineer in Test!
 <img align="right" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" alt="">
 My Superpowers

 🚀 Expert in Selenium WebDriver, Java, Maven, Cucumber, JUnit, Jira, Jira Xray, XML, HTML, Jenkins, JDBC, Postman, Rest Assured, Page Object Model, Git, and GitHub

 💻 Proficient in using IntelliJ and other popular IDEs

-👨‍🔬 Experienced in manual and automated testing of web applications
+👨‍🔬 Experienced in manual and automated testing of web and mobile applications

 🔍 Skilled in analyzing test results and creating defects in Jira and Test management in Jira Xray